ashamsu95/100daysRust/README.md

-Mastering Data Structures and Algorithms in Rust: 100-Day Challenge 🚀
+🚀 Mastering Data Structures and Algorithms in Rust: 100-Day Challenge

-This repository documents my journey to mastering data structures and algorithms through a 100-day challenge.
-The plan covers fundamental to advanced topics like arrays, trees, graphs, dynamic programming, and more, using Rust as the programming language.
+This repository documents my journey to mastering data structures and algorithms through a structured 100-day challenge.
+The plan covers fundamental to advanced topics like arrays, trees, graphs, dynamic programming, and more, all implemented using Rust.
 🗓️ Routine Overview

     Duration: 100 Days